 You can leave the cables lying across the floor and hope that you don’t trip over them as you spin around in your virtual world.
 However, you can get around this problem by relocating your PC and using pulleys.

 The idea is to place your PC as high as you can, (although this is not essential), with it still feeling secure.
 The cables then run from the PC to a pulley or two, before going to your headset.
-The idea is that the pulleys allow you to pull cable in or out as you move and they avoid the issue of wires being on the ground.
+The pulleys allow you to pull cable in or out automatically as you move and they avoid the issue of wires being on the ground.

 A top tip when creating this system is to use more than one pulley, this reduces the tension on the cable which will reduce pull on your head as you play.